 This year's fireworks display starts around 9:30pm.

-This year's "Building Dreams, Friendships & Memories Generation to Generation" Independence Day celebration begins with a parade on Wednesday, July 4 at 10:30am from Redwood High School in Larkspur to Corte Madera Town Center.
-Later on, you can enjoy arts and crafts, live entertainment, children's activities, and food at Corte madera Town Park from 9am to 5pm.
+This year's Fourth of July Parade and Festival with a parade on Thursday, July 4 at 10:30am from Redwood High School in Larkspur to Corte Madera Town Center.
+Later on, you can enjoy arts and crafts, live entertainment, children's activities, and food at Corte Madera Town Park from 9am to 5pm.

 The fireworks display is later that day, around 9 pm, from the Healdsburg High School Football Field.
 Fireworks only, no festival.

-The Novato Fourth of July Parade is on Tuesday, July 4 at 10am.
-This year's parade begins in the Old Town district on Grant Avenue between Reichert and 7th Avenue, and has over 100 entries making it one of the largest in the San Francisco Bay Area.
+The Novato Fourth of July Parade is on Thursday, July 4 at 10am.
+This year's parade begins in the Old Town District on Grant Avenue between Reichert and 7th Avenue, and has over 100 entries making it one of the largest in the San Francisco Bay Area.

-The Petaluma Fourth of July celebration continues at 4:30 pm at the Sonoma Marin Fairgrounds (175 Fairgrounds Drive, Petaluma).
+The Petaluma Fourth of July celebration starts at 5 pm at the Sonoma Marin Fairgrounds (175 Fairgrounds Drive, Petaluma) and runs until 10:30pm.

 Enjoy live music, food and other entertainment until the fireworks show begins at around 9:30pm.
-The cost is $5 per person and parking is free.
+Admission is free and parking is available.

 This year's festivities at Rohnert Park's Weill Hall and Lawn begin with a kids zone starting at 4:30pm, complete with carnival games, bounce houses, food, music, and more.

-Then, at 7:30pm, the Santa Rosa Symphony take the stage along with the Transcendence Theatre Company.
+Then, at 7:30pm, the Santa Rosa Symphony takes the stage along with the Transcendence Theatre Company.
 They will perform until the spectacular fireworks show.

-Top performers this year include the Beach Boys, Eddie Money, Los Lobos, and Leann Rimes.
+Top performers this year include the Dwight Yoakam, The Distractions, Cheap Trick, Joan Jett & The Blackhearts, and more.
 All concerts are free with gate admission.

 Sausalito's festivities this 4th of July include a morning parade, afternoon festival and a fireworks display at night.
 This year's parade starts at 10am and ends around noon.